Telios-org/nebula-drive/README.md

 //   }
 // }

-// Build a full text search index from the title and text_body properties await collection.ftsIndex(['title', 'text_body'])
+// Build a search index from the title and text_body properties await collection.ftsIndex(['title', 'text_body'])

 // Query the index